Ankourii/Building-mySQL-Data-base/README.md

 ##Notes:
 I did not use file language.csv since all the films where in English so there was no need to specify the language.
+I used old_HDD just so I could merge actor and film, and film and category.

 #Observations: